-Ph.D., Geography, Arizona State University
+Ph.D., Urban Geography, School of Geographical Science & Urban Planning, Arizona State University

-M.S., Geography, Texas State University
+M.S., Environmental Geography, Dept. of Geography, Texas State University

-Research & Teaching
+Research and Teaching

 Dr. Ibes’s research promotes the evolution of healthy, sustainable human settlements.
 To accomplish this, Dr. Ibes narrows in on a key element of healthy, sustainable, livable, and vibrant cities: parks and public space.
 These are vital and treasured public lands where human and natural systems converge and interact, yet their role in the sustainable city has been undermined by inadequate research, planning, design, and management that fails to acknowledge the unique challenges and opportunities these areas present.
 Many park spaces are underutilized and mismanaged, though these public amenities are key to improving the mental, physical, and social health of city residents, as well as the sustainability of the urban ecosystem.
 Access to these spaces has proven powerful in the treatment and prevention of depression, stress, anxiety, obesity, diabetes, and other chronic health conditions.
 Further, even small park spaces have been hailed for their ability to support and protect critical ecosystem services in cities.
 Necessarily, this work is deeply interdisciplinary, integrating both quantitative and qualitative methods and theory from human-environment geography, public health, urban planning and design, sustainability science, environmental justice, urban ecology, documentary film, and science communication.